What is Alprostadil?

 • it works for around 40% of men

-Alprostadil works by making the blood vessels expand which causes more blood flow to the penis.
-This is known as a vasodilator, and it helps you get and maintain an erection.
+Alprostadil is a vasodilator, meaning it works by making the blood vessels expand, helping to boost blood flow throughout the body, including the penis.
+Alprostadil can therefore help you get and maintain an erection.

-Alprostadil does not help with premature ejaculation, but there are other treatments that can help with that such as EMLA cream or Priligy tablets.
+Alprostadil does not help with premature ejaculation, but other treatments can help with that such as EMLA cream or Priligy tablets.

-Alprostadil can be very effective.
+Alprostadil can be fast-acting and effective.
 However, it’s important to remember that everyone’s body is different and results will vary from person to person.

-The different forms of Alprostadil, such as a cream, injection or urethral stick, also have different success rates.
+The different forms of alprostadil, such as a cream, injection or urethral stick (suppository), also have different success rates.

-You will use Alprostadil differently based on what form of the medication you are prescribed.
-It comes in a cream, injection and a stick form.
+You will use alprostadil based on the form of medication you are prescribed.
+It comes in a cream, injection, and stick form.

 Alprostadil injection

-If you’ve been prescribed the Alprostadil injection, a doctor or a nurse will teach you how to use it.
-Here are some important points to remember:
+If you’ve been prescribed the alprostadil injection, a doctor or a nurse will teach you how to use it.
+Always follow the instructions that come with your medication, which will follow these steps:

-• use an alcohol swab to clean the site of the injection
+5. Use an alcohol swab to clean the site of the injection.

-• safely dispose of the needle after one use to avoid penile infection
+7. Safely dispose of the needle after one use to avoid penile infection.

-• massage your penis gently to help the medicine spread
+8. Massage your penis gently to help the medicine spread.

 Alprostadil trans-urethral stick

-With the Alprostadil trans-urethral stick, a doctor can help teach you how to use it.
-Here are some tips on how to use it best:
+With the alprostadil trans-urethral stick, a doctor can help teach you how to use it.
+You can also follow these steps:

-• try not to touch the applicator tip to avoid infection
+4. Try not to touch the applicator tip to avoid infection.

-• if you feel any discomfort then gently withdraw the applicator and reinsert
+7. If you feel any discomfort then gently withdraw the applicator and reinsert.

-• roll the penis between your hands to help the medicine spread
+8. Roll the penis between your hands to help the medicine spread.

-• throw away the applicator immediately after you use it to avoid penile infection
+9. Throw away the applicator immediately after you use it to avoid penile infection.

 Alprostadil cream

-Or if you’ve been prescribed the Alprostadil cream, you should:
+If you’ve been prescribed the alprostadil cream, to use it you should:

-• squeeze the cream out as close to the opening of the penis as possible
+2. Squeeze the cream out as close to the opening of the penis as possible.

-• after you have applied the cream, wait for up to an hour before going to the toilet
+3. After you have applied the cream, wait for up to an hour before going to the toilet.

-• throw away the applicator immediately after you use it to avoid penile infection
+4. Throw away the applicator immediately after you use it to avoid infection.

-You can buy Alprostadil from most pharmacies if you have been prescribed the medicine by a doctor.
-If the medicine is in stock, you can usually get it on the same day.
+You can buy alprostadil from most pharmacies if you have been prescribed it by a doctor.
+If the medication is in stock, you can usually get it on the same day.

 • diabetes